 Currently less than 20% of residents in California, Oregon, and Washington are insured for earthquakes, and because of deductibles, many fewer will experience a payout.
 In the 2014 South Napa earthquake, 40,000 households experienced strong shaking but fewer than 200 residential insurance claims resulted in payment because the losses experienced did not exceed the deductible.

 When there's more money in the local economy, we all recover more quickly.

 Yes.
 Jumpstart is available to both renters and homeowners.
 Many renters will choose Jumpstart because the payment covers any extra expense, not just damage to your contents—moving expenses, daycare—whatever you need.

 Yes!
-Any business or non-profit can obtain a policy for each location that it owns or operates.
-A business can choose either $10,000 or $20,000 of coverage.
+Any business, home-based business, or non-profit can obtain a policy for each location that it owns or operates.
+Businesses can purchase up to $50,000 of coverage.

 Yes.
 You can purchase Jumpstart for any locations that you live in or own.

 Yes.
 The person paying the premium can be different from the person receiving the payment.

 To ensure fast, fair payments, we use data from the United States Geological Survey, or USGS—the US government agency responsible for measuring earthquakes and a leading authority on seismic activity around the world.

 This data allows us to objectively identify areas where customers are highly likely to have extra costs as the result of a quake.

 Payment eligibility is based on shaking intensity.
 Specifically, locations that are coded on the USGS shake map as experiencing "severe" shaking–peak ground velocity of 30 centimeters per second or more—are eligible to receive payment.